digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/instruments/intro.rst

 Equites
 *******

-The following instruments are included in the :doc:`Equity Extension <equity-extension>`:
+The following instruments are included in the :doc:`Equity Instrument package <equity-instrument>`:

 - Equities (can also be used to model ETFs)

 Options
 *******

-The following instruments are included in the :doc:`Option Extension <option-extension>`:
+The following instruments are included in the :doc:`Option Instrument package <option-instrument>`:

 - Cash-settled European options
 - Physically-settled European options